Roger has extensive experience in all areas of costs law.

 He is listed as a leading junior in the field in both the Legal 500 and Chambers & Partners.

+“Excellent on his feet, very assured and respected by judges and other barristers.”
+“He has the ability to get to the key points that we need to focus on in order to win.” – Chambers & Partners, 2019.
 An ‘Incontrovertible star who enjoys a “formidable reputation” in the field as a “guru on costs.”
 “His written work is highly persuasive and he has the voice of a good friend talking you round.
 As an advocate, he is formidable and his command of the material is stunning.”
-“He’s good with clients, immensely likeable and is someone who engenders confidence and trust.”‘ – Chambers & Partners, 2016
+“He’s good with clients, immensely likeable and is someone who engenders confidence and trust.”‘ – Chambers & Partners, 2016.
+“Breaks the complex information down into digestible chunks” – Legal 500, 2019.
+“A persuasive advocate, who is head and shoulders above the competition.’” – Legal 500, 2017.

 Inter partes costs